Thomas D. Keizur: Oregon pioneer

 The Keizur family arrived in the Willamette Valley in mid-November.
 They spent the winter in temporary quarters on the west bank of the Willamette River across from the Methodist mission station at Mill Creek which had been established by Jason Lee.
 In the spring of 1844, the family re-crossed the river and established a number claims on the west bank.
 The Keizur family land claims were north of the mission.
 In total, the adult members of the Keizur family claimed 2725 acre of farm land along the Willamette River.

 Thomas Keizur himself claimed 608 acre.
 He filed his claim under the provisional government's original land act.
 His property was bordered on the west by the Willamette River.
 To the north his land ended at Cummings Lane, a road that was built by the Keizur family.
-The eastern boundary was River Road and then Cheery Avenue heading south to what is today Salem Industrial Drive.
-The southern boundary ran from the junction of Cheery Avenue and Salem Industrial Drive west to the river.
+The eastern boundary was River Road and then Cherry Avenue heading south to what is today Salem Industrial Drive.
+The southern boundary ran from the junction of Cherry Avenue and Salem Industrial Drive west to the river.
 After Oregon became a United States territory, Keizur refiled his claim in accordance with the Donation Land Claim Act of 1850.

-In 1844, Keizur was one of eight citizens elected to the Oregon Country's third pre-provisional legislative committee.
+In 1844, Keizur was one of eight citizens elected to the Oregon Country's third provisional legislative committee.
 He was one of the three representatives from the Champoeg district.
 This was the first legislative body in the Oregon Country selected in a regular election.
 Members of the two previous legislative committees were selected at open public meetings.
 The committee met twice.
 Both sessions were held in Oregon City.
 The first meeting was at the home of Felix Hathaway from 18 to 27 June 1844.
 The second meeting took place at the home of Doctor John E. Long from 16 to 21 December the same year.
 These meetings helped lay the foundation for the establishment of the Oregon Territory.